vaishakbelle/vaishakbelle.github.io/papers.md

 **Learning Explanatory Logical Rules in Non-linear Domains: A Neuro-Symbolic Approach.**

+_Machine Learning, 2024._

 A. Bueff & V. Belle.

-_Machine Learning, 2024._

-V. Belle.

 **Progression with probabilities in the situation calculus: representation and succinctness.**